-Hundreds of people descend on the town of Langadas near Thessaloniki each year in late May to participate in the ancient ritual of “Anastenaria” in which barefoot people walk on glowing coals.
+Hundreds of people descend on the town of Langadas near Thessaloniki each year to participate in the ancient fire-walking ritual of “Anastenaria” in which barefoot people walk on glowing coals.

 The communities which celebrate this ritual are descended from refugees who entered Greece from Eastern Thrace following the Balkan Wars of 1911 to 1912 and the harrowing population exchange between Greece and Turkey in 1923.

 The origin of Anastenaria